Asynchronous approach in the plane: A deterministic polynomial algorithm: Basic patterns

 \subsection{Pattern $\di$}

 Pattern $\di$ is involved as a subpattern in the design of all the other patterns presented in this section.

-The description of Pattern $\di$ is given in Algorithm~\ref{bas:di}.
+The description of Pattern~$\di$ is given in Algorithm~\ref{bas:di}.
 It is made of two periods.
 For a given non-negative integer $x$, the first period of Pattern $\di(x)$ corresponds to the execution of $x$ phases, while the second period is a complete backtrack of the path travelled during the first period.
-Pattern $\di$ is designed in such a way that it offers some properties that are shown in Subsubsection~\ref{sss:di} and that are necessary to conduct the proof of correctness.
-One of the main purpose of this pattern is the following: starting from a node $v$, Pattern $\di(x)$ allows to visit all nodes of the grid at distance at most $x$ from $v$ and to traverse all edges of the grid linking two nodes at distance at most $x$ from $v$ (informally, the procedure permits to cover an area of radius $x$).
+Pattern $\di$ is designed in such a way that it offers some properties that are shown in {Section}~\ref{sss:di} and that are necessary to conduct the proof of correctness.
+One of the main purpose of this pattern is the following: starting from a node $v$, Pattern $\di(x)$ allows to visit all nodes of the grid at distance at most $x$ from $v$ and to traverse all edges of the grid linking two nodes at distance at most $x$ from $v$ (informally, the procedure permits to cover an area of radius $x$). {An illustration of Pattern~$\di$ is given in Figure~\ref{fig:snail}}.